-• The emergency release handle which is included must be used.
+▶ The emergency release handle which is included must be used.

-• The emergency release handle may cause damage, e.g. scratches on the vehicle.

-The distance between the garage floor and the emergency release cord must be less than 1.8 m.
-The emergency release handle must be at least 50 mm from moving and fixed parts throughout its complete movement range.
+- The emergency release handle may cause damage, e.g. scratches on the vehicle. - The distance between the garage floor and the emergency release cord must be less than 1.8 m.
+The emergency release handle must be at least 50 mm from moving and fixed parts throughout its complete travel path. - 12.
+Attach the emergency release handle:

-12. Attach the emergency release handle: Thread the cord through the emergency release handle.
+Pull the cord through the emergency release handle.
 Tie a double knot in the cord at an appropriate point.
 Pull the emergency release handle over the double knot.
 If necessary, shorten the cord or lengthen it with suitable materials.

-13. Pull the emergency release cord once to unlock the motor carriage.

-Slide the motor carriage forward to the door.
+- 13. Pull the emergency release cord once to unlock the motor carriage. - Slide the motor carriage forward to the door.

-WARNING!
-Risk of injury in the head region Impact with suspended objects may cause serious abrasions and cuts.
+/!\ WARNING!
+Risk of injury in the head region

 - You must wear a safety helmet when installing suspended parts. - 14.
 Plug the push arm into the door bracket.
-Insert the bolt and slide on the security pin.Plug the push arm into the motor carriage at the front.
-Also insert the bolt here and slide on the security pin. - 15.
+Insert the bolt and slide on the safety bolt. - Plug the push arm into the motor carriage at the front.
+Insert the bolt and slide on the safety bolt. - 15.
 Align the door bracket with the centre of the door.